Charles Scicluna: Auxiliary Bishop

 On 6 October 2012, Pope Benedict XVI named Scicluna Auxiliary Bishop of the Archdiocese of Malta and Titular Bishop of San Leone.
 The Holy See announcement described him as "highly respected among his peers around the world for his lecturing skills and his expertise in child protection issues".
 In an interview on the eve of his departure from Rome, Scicluna said the move was a promotion and not a manifestation of departmental rivalries within the Holy See.
 He said it did not indicate any alteration in policy with respect to the handling of sex abuse cases, which would continue to maintain the aggressive stance he had adopted: "This is policy.
 It's not Scicluna.
 It's the pope.
 And this will remain."
 He said he would continue to address the issue as bishop: "If you want to silence someone, you don't make him a bishop."

-He was consecrated bishop on 24 November 2012 by Archbishop Paul Cremona.
+He was consecrated bishop on 24 November 2012 by Archbishop Paul Cremona, at St. John's Co-Cathedral.
 The co-consecrators were Archbishop Emeritus Joseph Mercieca and Bishop Mario Grech of Gozo.
 In his Christmas sermon the next year, Scicluna discussed the need for "strong families", later telling an interviewer that when had told the pope he was worried about the legalization of same-sex marriage and adoption by same-sex couples in Malta the pope encouraged him to speak out.